annaesvensson/yellow-example/README.md

 ## How to install an extension

-[Download ZIP file](https://github.com/datenstrom/yellow-newfeature/archive/refs/heads/main.zip) and copy it into your `system/extensions` folder.
+[Download ZIP file](https://github.com/datenstrom/yellow-examplefeature/archive/refs/heads/main.zip) and copy it into your `system/extensions` folder.
 [Learn more about extensions](https://github.com/annaesvensson/yellow-update).

-## How to make a new feature
+## How to make a feature

 Create a new repository on GitHub or Codeberg, for example click on `Use this template` in the top-right corner.
 Edit the README file in your repository and replace the download link with the download link of your repository.
 [Learn more about making extensions](https://github.com/annaesvensson/yellow-publish).

 ## How to make animated text

-Create a `[newfeature]` shortcut with an optional text.
+Create a `[examplefeature]` shortcut with an optional text.

 ## Examples